jumpnow/meta-bbb/README.md

 And there are dtbs for a couple of touchscreen capes

+* bbb-4dcape43t.dtb - 4D Systems 4.3 inch touchscreen, 480x272
-* bbb-4dcape70.dtb - for the 4D Systems LCD, 7-inch, 800x480 touchscreen
+* bbb-4dcape70t.dtb - 4D Systems 7 inch touchscreen, 800x480
-* bbb-nh5cape.dtb - for the NewHaven Capacitive, 5-inch, 800x480 touchscreen
+* bbb-nh5cape.dtb - NewHaven Capacitive, 5-inch, 800x480 touchscreen

 All the dtbs include the following